palewire/django-calaccess-raw-data/docs/models.rst

             <td>entity_cd</td>
             <td>String (up to 4)</td>
             <td>No</td>
             <td>Entity code: The entity type of the filer.
-These codes vary by form type.
-See the CAL document for the list of legal values for each form type.</td>
+These codes vary by form type.</td>
         </tr>